gprMax/gprMax/docs/source/examples_simple_2D.rst

 .. figure:: ../../images_shared/cylinder_half_space_geo.png
     :width: 600 px

-    Geometry of a 2D model of a metal cylinder buried in a dielectric half-space.
+    The Geometry of a 2D model of a metal cylinder buried in a dielectric half-space.

-For this initial example a detailed description of what each command in the input file does and why each command was used is given.
+For this initial example, a detailed description of what each command in the input file does and why each command was used is given.
 The following steps explain the process of building the input file:

 Determine the constitutive parameters for the materials
 -------------------------------------------------------